|

 grab for hidden berries ready for harvest.
 Bend down and look up into the

-plant and you'll find loads of berries that other people missed!
+plant and you will find loads of berries that other people missed!

-- Avoid placing the picked berries in the sunlight any
+Avoid placing the picked berries in the sunlight any longer than necessary.

-after picking.
-Blackberries may be kept fresh in the refrigerator for up to
+Blackberries may be kept fresh in the refrigerator for up to a week,

-a week, depending upon the initial quality of the berry.
-After a few
+depending upon the initial quality of the berry.
+After a few days in

-days in storage, however, the fruit loses its bright color and fresh flavor
+storage, however, the fruit loses its bright color and fresh flavor and

 When you get home